 - A Building Standards Stakeholder Panel made up of a range of customers. - We issue a regular newsletter to over 1500 customers, and our Councillors.
-It sets out progress we are making on improvements and provides information to assist customers in progressing applications more quickly. - We review our incoming calls via our call centre to ensure scripts are up to date and appropriate.
+It sets out progress we are making on improvements and provides information to assist customers in progressing applications more quickly. - Single point of contact for each of our new workstreams. - A series of report writing workshops for all surveyors, to improve consistency.